 DR. JORDAN SOLIZ, PROFESSOR, INTERGROUP & FAMILY COMMUNICATION, studies communication and intergroup processes primarily in family and personal relationships.
 Current projects focus on communication in multiethnic-racial families and interfaith families with a goal toward understanding communicative dynamics associated with individual well-being and relational-family solidarity.
 He also investigates outcomes of intergroup contact and intergroup dialogue that minimize negative outgroup attitudes (e.g., racism, ageism) and socialization processes that lead to secure self-concept and/or buffer effects of discrimination.
 In addition to various edited volumes, his recent work has been published in Journal of Social and Personal Relationships, Identity: An International Journal of Theory and Research, Communication Monographs, Communication Quarterly, Communication Research, Journal of Family Communication, Journal of Marriage and Family, and Journal of Language and Social Psychology.
-Dr. Soliz is currently editor of the Journal of Family Communication and the vice-chair of the Intergroup Communication Interest Group of the International Communication Association.
+Dr. Soliz is currently editor of the Journal of Family Communication and Chair of the Intergroup Communication Interest Group of the International Communication Association.
 Dr. Soliz is the current course director for COMM 311: Intercultural and Intergroup Communication.

 Soliz, J., & Colaner, C. W. (Eds.)
 (2020).
 Navigating relationships in the modern family: Communication, identity, and difference.
 New York: Peter Lang.